 Regarding overall testing, some companies require a negative test to come back to work and some require two negatives.
 However, the timing and the type of test is a source of contention.
 Companies are facing ambiguity around tracking transmission, timing of testing and return to work clearance, and are working through the challenges on a daily basis.

-For the latest information and resources visit PESA’s COVID-19 Resources page.
 For more information regarding future HSEQ/HR Townhalls, contact Senior Director Membership Services Peggy Helfert.